 I receive an error message telling me that I’m already signed up using an Elastic Cloud email address.edit

-This occurs when you attempt to sign up to the marketplace offer using an email address that already exists in Elastic Cloud, say as part of a trial account.
-You have a few options to work around this issue:
+This occurs when you attempt to sign up to the marketplace offer using an email address that already exists in Elastic Cloud, such as part of a trial account.
+You have a few options:

-- Change the email address of your previous Elastic Cloud account - You can log in to your existing Elastic Cloud account and change the email address to something else.
-Once the email address has been changed, you can navigate back to the AWS console to finish setting up your marketplace subscription.
+- Change the email address of your previous Elastic Cloud account - Log in to your existing Elastic Cloud account and change the email address.
+Once changed, navigate back to the AWS console to finish setting up your marketplace subscription.

-Sign up using a different email address - You can sign up to Elastic Cloud using a different email address, such as
+- Sign up using a different email address - Sign up to Elastic Cloud using a different email address.

 When I try to configure a new account from the AWS console, I get the Elastic Cloud login page, not the sign-up page.
 If I sign up to a new account it is not connected to the marketplace.edit

-If you get the Elastic Cloud login page when coming from the AWS console, then an Elastic Cloud account is already connected to your marketplace subscription.
-You can log into Elastic Cloud with that account in order to continue.
+If the Elastic Cloud login page displays when coming from the AWS console, then an Elastic Cloud account is already connected to your marketplace subscription.
+Log into Elastic Cloud with that account to continue.
 If you can’t remember your password, use the Forgot password? link to reset your password.

-If you can’t remember which email address you used to sign up to Elastic Cloud, or you need other assistance, contact email@example.com.
+If you can’t remember which email address you used to sign up to Elastic Cloud, or you need more help, contact firstname.lastname@example.org.